 Editing and SEO

 We’ll review and edit the post and add metadata.
 Be aware that all posts will go through two editors, including a professional editor who will occasionally send email queries to clarify points or ask questions about significant edits to your piece.
-There is the potential for heavy edits and we’ll correspond via email to get your approval before we make significant changes.
+There is the potential for heavy edits and we’ll correspond via Google Docs to get your approval before we make significant changes.

 We offer this service so that we can add value to your overall writing experience with PF and so the piece that gets published is well received by our audience.
 Although this process can sometimes be time-consuming and add additional back-and-forth, it makes you look better and ensures that we get your piece in front of as many eyes as possible.